-The topography and vegetation of the Driftless Area and the proximity to the Mississippi River Flyway combines for unparalleled bird watching.
+The topography and vegetation of the Driftless Wisconsin area and the proximity to the Mississippi River Flyway combines for unparalleled bird watching.

 The Mississippi Flyway is a bird migration route that generally follows the Mississippi River in the United States.
 Since good sources of food, water, and cover exist over its entire length, over 40% of North America’s migrating birds use this route.

 The Audubon Society’s Great River Birding Trail lists six sites in Crawford County and four sites in Vernon County as exceptional sites for bird observation.
 The Great Wisconsin Birding and Nature Trail lists nine locations.